v3gard/opencv_tictactoe_engine/README.md

 -----------

 1. Improve detection
-2. Fully integrate with opencv and camera
+2. ~Fully integrate with opencv and camera~
-3. Test with Dobot robot
+3. ~Test with Dobot robot~
+4. Implement minimax AI algorithm
+5. Dobot mode only supports the player being X at the moment.
+Increase support for O.
+6. Make Dobot return pieces afterwards.